eBay Tips

 The Final Value Fee (FVF) — eBay's commission, by category

-The eBay UK schedule has roughly 30 distinct FVF rate structures across categories.
-Most general items fall into one of five core bands (9.9%, 10.9%, 11.9%, 12.5%, 12.9%).
-High-value categories use banded fees — a higher rate on the first portion of the sale, then a much lower rate on the amount above a threshold.
-This is how eBay keeps high-ticket categories competitive against specialist marketplaces.
+Most items sit in five core bands: 9.9%, 10.9%, 11.9%, 12.5% or 12.9%.
+High-value categories use banded fees: a higher rate on the first slice of the sale, then a lower rate above a threshold.

 UK eBay flat-rate Final Value Fees by category, verified May 2026.
 9.9%: Books, Comics & Magazines, Films & TV, Music, Cameras (general), Computers (general), Mobile (general), Sound & Vision (general), Video Games.
 10.9%: Antiques, Art, Baby, Garden & Patio, Health & Beauty, Sporting Goods, Toys & Games, Musical Instruments, Sports Memorabilia, Dolls & Bears, Stamps, Pottery.
 11.9%: Clothes, Shoes & Accessories.
 12.5%: Business, Office & Industrial.
 12.9%: Pet Supplies, Crafts, Event Tickets, Wholesale & Job Lots, Everything Else.
 Banded high-value categories shown separately below; Trainers ≥ £100 rule covered in the section below.